ON THIS PAGE: You will learn about the different ways doctors use to treat people with mastocytosis. To see other pages, use the menu.

 The treatment of mastocytosis depends on the type, the symptoms of the disease, its extent, and the person’s overall health.
 In many cases, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .
 Medical teams also include a variety of other health care professionals, including physician assistants, nurses, social workers, pharmacists, counselors, dietitians, and others.

-There is no cure for mastocytosis, although several treatments can be used to relieve symptoms and remove a mastocytoma (see the Overview section).
+There is no cure for mastocytosis, although several treatments can be used to relieve symptoms and remove a mastocytoma (see the Introduction section).
 Descriptions of the most common treatment options for mastocytosis are listed below.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 An important part of treating mastocytosis is controlling a person’s symptoms.
 One important way to do this is to avoid anything that may cause mast cells to release histamine.
 This may include extreme temperatures, alcohol, emotional stress, insect bites, and certain medications.
-For example, nonsteroidal anti-inflammatory drugs (NSAIDs) should be used with caution, as these drugs may trigger the release of histamine and can cause severe reactions or an attack.
+For example, nonsteroidal anti-inflammatory drugs (NSAIDs) should be used with caution because these drugs may trigger the release of histamine and can cause severe reactions or an attack.

 Doctors may also recommend the following treatments to help relieve mastocytosis symptoms.